- 1 Weeping Pillar (Ustuwanah al-Hannana) or Perfumed Pillar (Ustuwanah al-Mukhallaqah)

 This pillar is located to the back of the Prophet’s ﷺ Mihrab and is known most commonly as the

 Weeping Pillar (Ustuwanah al-Hannana; اسطوانة الحنانة).
-After migrating to Madinah and building Masjid Nabawi, the Prophet ﷺ would deliver Friday sermons leaning against a palm trunk that once stood where the pillar is today.
-After a period of time, the companions asked the Prophet ﷺ if they could build something that would allow him to be clearly seen and heard by the congregation while delivering sermons.
+After migrating to Madinah and building Masjid Nabawi, the Prophet ﷺ would deliver Friday sermons leaning against a palm trunk.
+This palm trunk once stood where the pillar is today.
+After a period of time, the companions asked the Prophet ﷺ if they could build something that would allow him to be clearly seen and heard by the congregation whilst delivering sermons.
 Jabir ibn Abdullah I narrates:

 A woman asked, ‘O Messenger of Allah ﷺ!
 Should I build something for you to sit on?
 I have a slave who is a carpenter.’
 He replied, ‘Yes, if you like.’
 So she had that pulpit constructed.

 When the Prophet ﷺ left the palm-trunk for the pulpit, the palm trunk began to wail and shake out of grief as if it was about to explode.
 Jabir I narrates:

 When it was Friday, the Prophet ﷺ sat on that pulpit.
 The date-palm trunk near which the Prophet ﷺ used to deliver his sermons cried so much so that it was about to burst.

 The Prophet ﷺ then descended from the pulpit and consoled the tree trunk by embracing it and speaking to it gently.
 He offered it one of two choices and said:

 Choose if you want me to plant you in the place you were in and you will be as you were before.
 Or if you want, I can plant you in Paradise and you can drink from its rivers and springs and your growth will be good; you will bear fruit and the friends of Allah will eat from your fruit.

 [Narrated in Sunan al-Darimi]